Placebo (band): Never Let Me Go (2019–present)

+On 11 April 2026, the band announced a reissue, or "remake", of their debut album: Placebo RE:CREATED, to be released on June 19 of the same year.
+Simultaneously with the announcement, the single Bruise Pristine RE:CUT was released.

 Musical style, influences and lyrics

 Placebo's music has typically been labeled as alternative rock.
 They have, however, also incorporated different sounds in their music throughout their career.
 Critics have also described the band's sound as pop punk, industrial rock, Britpop, glam rock, gothic rock, electronic rock, post-punk revival, and experimental rock.
 Progressive rock elements in the band's earlier works along with grunge and punk rock influences were also noted.

 Placebo's influences include David Bowie, Can, Iggy Pop and the Stooges, Sonic Youth, the Cure, Pixies, Nirvana, the Smiths, PJ Harvey, Depeche Mode and Nine Inch Nails.

 Lyrically, Placebo's music contains many references to drugs and sexuality.
 The title of the song "Special K", for instance, is slang for ketamine.
 Molko has been open about his use of recreational drugs: in a 1997 interview with Kerrang! magazine he admitted that heroin was "probably the only drug on this planet I haven't tried".
 However, he later admitted to using heroin as well.
 Pharmaceutical drugs are also referenced, as evidenced by the band's name as well as the album Meds and its title track.
 Molko admitted in 2003 that many of his initial excesses were due to his mental issues; he was officially diagnosed with major depressive disorder in his late twenties.
 The singer said in 2016 that he gave up drugs completely after the recording and release of Meds.

 Outsider themes are also explored, as evidenced in lyrics such as "the back of the class is where I'm from" on "One of a Kind" and "I'm forever black-eyed/A product of a broken home" on "Black-Eyed".
 Molko has been quoted as calling the band "for outsiders, by outsiders".